-While it may sound complicated, optimizing your website pages doesn’t have to be.
+While it may sound complicated, conversion optimization for small business websites doesn’t have to be.
 Implement a few simple tactics, and you can make a substantial impact for your visitors, and ultimately, your bottom line.

 Before we get too far ahead of ourselves, let’s first define exactly what conversion rate optimization is.